November 22, 2025 (14d ago) — last updated November 30, 2025 (6d ago)

 Mini-experiments get you moving; daily rituals reshape your mindset.
 These are small, consistent practices that build momentum over time.

 A five-minute mindfulness practice helps you observe resistant thoughts without getting swept away, creating a pause between feeling and reaction.
+Mindfulness programs have been shown to reduce stress and improve emotional regulation in multiple trials3.
 For a quick starter guide, see https://lifepurposeapp.com/blog/how-to-practice-mindfulness.

 A “change gratitude” journal—writing one small positive outcome from any change each evening—trains your brain to associate change with benefits rather than just fear.